-Effective risk management is required to protect the long-term viability of ENL and to protect its stakeholders.
-ENL uses a systematic outcome-based method for assessing asset related risks.
+Effective risk management is required to protect the long-term viability of Eastland Network Limited and to protect its stakeholders.
+Eastland Network Limited uses a systematic outcome-based method for assessing asset related risks.
 This focuses on identifying and prioritising mitigating actions, which are subsequently captured in work programs and network development plans.
-The acquisition of the Eastland transmission spur assets will impact the risk profile of the ENL's network in respect of low probability, high consequence events.
+The acquisition of the Eastland transmission spur assets has impacted on the risk profile of the Eastland Network Limited's network in respect of low probability, high consequence events.
 That is, the assets to be acquired have very high reliability, and given the nature of the assets, failures are rare but expensive to repair or replace (and can take significantly more time to repair).
-The risk assessment will be updated as part of the next review of this plan.
+The impacts of risks associated with ex-transmission assets, (and the appropriate treatment of those risks), continue to be analyised, assessed and updated, (in successive AMPs), as Eastland gains more operational experience of these assets.

-Financial Summary
+Financial summary

-Capital Expenditure
+Capital expenditure

-Capital expenditure for the planning period is \$94.163m, (\$71.130m current distribution assets + \$21.002m transmission assets + \$2.030m non network assets).
+Capital expenditure for the planning period is \$96.482m, (\$71.268m current distribution assets + \$21.185m transmission assets + \$4.028m non network assets).

-These forecasts include an average design/project management capitalisation allowance of 9.09%, (\$8.376m for total period), applied to actual distribution and transmission asset construction costs.
-This capitalisation allowance is an increase on the average 4.7% allowance previously applied.
+These forecasts include an average design/project management capitalisation allowance of 9.37%, (\$8.405m for total period), applied to actual distribution and transmission asset construction costs.
+This capitalisation allowance is an increase on the average 9.09% allowance applied in previous year.
 In accordance with Electricity Distribution Information Disclosure Determination 2012 requirements the design/project management allowance is netted off System Operations and Network Support operating costs.
+The capitalisationallowance is not applied to non-network asset capital expenditure.